-"Apprenticeship required us to rethink our talent strategy - it has to be embedded in what you do, the way you recruit, the way you train - embedded in your business."
-Julie Sweet Chair and Chief Executive Officer, Accenture
+"Apprenticeship requires us to rethink our talent strategy - it has to be embedded in what you do, the way you recruit, the way you train - embedded in your business."

+Julie Sweet

+Chair and Chief Executive Officer, Accenture

 "As the executive sponsor, I've witnessed the program's growth and its positive impact on our business, apprentices, and their families.
 Innovative talent development and skilling strategies benefit everyone and drive corporate growth by fostering innovation."
-Pallavi Verma Senior Managing Director, Quality Lead, Americas, Accenture Welcome!
+Pallavi Verma Senior Managing Director, Quality & Risk, Accenture Welcome!

-If you are a business or HR leader, and want to gain access to motivated new talent, close the skills gap, and create paths to sustainable careers, this guide is for you.
+If you are a business or HR leader, and want to gain access to motivated new talent, diversify your workforce, and give more people pathways to sustainable careers, this guide is for you.
 We share why apprenticeship programs are needed today, why they are valuable to employers, and how they change lives.
-The apprenticeship program at Accenture is a critical part of our talent strategy.
+The apprenticeship program at Accenture is a critical part of our talent strategy and it's one way that we are ensuring an equitable workplace.
 In 2016, as part of our skills development strategy to bridge the talent gap, we embarked on our journey to develop an apprenticeship program for Accenture.
 In 2017 we launched the first Apprentice Network in Chicago.
-Since then, Accenture has expanded the model across the country and has now launched 11 Apprentice Networks, convening over 200 employers.
+Since then, Accenture has expanded the model across the country and has now launched 10 Apprentice Networks, convening over 200 employers.
 We are passionate about creating Apprentice Networks, and advising companies on starting their own apprenticeship programs.
 We can help you get started